LazyWolves/SaberX/README.md

     - "command 1"
 ```

 In the above action yaml, grp1 and grp2 will be run concurrently.
-Saberx will spawn two threads and allocate one group to each
+SaberX will spawn two threads and allocate one group to each
 thread.
 This would mean both the TCP triggers will be evaluated concurrently on each run with the process trigger
 (more on process trigger below).
 However both tcp triggers will be evaluated synchronously.
 That is first saberx will evaluate
 the tcp trigger for port 80 and then for port 443.

 If the above seems to be confusing, the here is a small description of the control flow for the above config.

-At the start of each run, Saberx will spawn a thread for each group.
+At the start of each run, SaberX will spawn a thread for each group.
 In this case there will be two threads in total.
 The thread
 responsible for a group, lets consider the first group, will first evaluate grp1, once it is done with grp1 (if trigger is
 fired it will run commands or simply pass), it will try to evaluate the second trigger (the one for port 443).